The latest Porsche 911 is more complete than ever, but it takes time to discover its character

 L/100km and running costs

-Extend the flat-six and you can expect lower numbers, but with a 64-litre fuel tank (67 litres in the 4S) you can expect a tank range of 550-650 kilometres.
+Extend the flat-six and you can expect lower numbers, but with a 64-litre fuel tank (67 litres in the 4S) you can expect a tank range of 350-400 miles.

 Interior and tech

-Previous generations of 911 cabin have each marked a big step up on their predecessors, and the latest 911’s is little different.
-The 992’s interior is classy, well appointed, solidly built and luxuriously trimmed, and can of course be enhanced even further with an almost endless list of optional finishes and accessories.
+As with the exterior design, 911 cabins have been a largely evolutionary affair, yet the new 992 takes things a little farther than before.
+Amongst a few classic details like the five-ring dial pack (four of which are digital now), the 992’s interior is classy, well appointed, solidly built and luxuriously trimmed, and can of course be enhanced even further with an almost endless list of optional finishes and accessories.